yuhan-coder/RMPP/README.md

 # README for the RMPP Prediction Tool

-This README provides an overview of the RMPP (Refractory Mycoplasma Pneumoniae Pneumonia) Prediction Tool, its purpose, and how to use it effectively.
+This README provides an overview of the refractory mycoplasma pneumoniae pneumonia(RMPP) Prediction Tool, its purpose, and how to use it effectively.

 ## Overview